vdixon3/big-brother-diversity-data/README.md

  https://vincedixonportfolio.com/2019/08/29/methodology-behind-big-brother-diversity-data-dive/

  **NOTE/UPDATE:**
-6/4/21: In previous versions of "big_brother_data" tallies for `total_wins` column for bbus16, bbus21 and bbus22 were mis-calulated, adding 'total_nominations' to the sum.
+6/4/21: In previous versions of "big_brother_data" tallies for `total_wins` column for bbus16, bbus21 and bbus22 were mis-calulated, adding `total_nominations` to the sum.
 This has been corrected.
 Names "Steven Moses" and "Jen DiTurno" have also been corrected.
 Special thanks to Brannon S. for pointing these out.